 Whether it’s your weekly or bi-weekly paycheck or depositing money into someone else’s bank account, gone are the days of paper checks.
 ACH transfers and direct deposits are becoming increasingly popular for good reason.
 ACH and direct deposits are convenient, and you don’t even need to go to a brick-and-mortar bank to complete these transactions.
 What’s the difference between an ACH transfer and a direct deposit?
 Glad you asked.

 What is ACH?

 ACH transfers work best with small, frequent deposits.
 You may be receiving or sending money via ACH transfers and not even know it.
-Some common types of ACH transfers include paying bills online, automatic contributions to a savings account, IRS deposits, and government benefits.
+Some common types of ACH transfers include paying bills online, automatic contributions to a savings account, IRS deposits and government benefits.

 What is Direct Deposit?

 For example, the Social Security Administration often uses direct deposits to deposit government benefits instead of mailing out checks.
 Many employers will also use direct deposits instead of paying their employees in cash or with checks.
 This convenience can be felt on both an employee and employer level.

-If your employer pays you through direct deposits, have you considered ways to access your paycheck earlier?
-With a RoarMoney online checking account from MoneyLion, you can get paid up to 2 days earlier just by linking up your direct deposits.
+If your employer pays you through direct deposits, have you considered ways to get paid up earlier than your scheduled payday??
+With an online RoarMoney℠ account from MoneyLion, you can get paid up to two days earlier* just by linking up your direct deposits.
 Getting paid earlier can make a huge difference if you’re tight on cash.

 Similarities Between ACH and Direct Deposit